SmartBear/git-en-boite/README.md

 - ✅ Emit events about changes in the repo
 - Query the repo for:
   - ✅ branch head revisions
-  - file lists (TODO)
+  - file/directory listings (TODO)
-  - file contents (TODO)
+  - ✅ file contents
+- Authenticate all requests (TODO)
 - Create pull requests on 3rd party providers from a local branch (TODO)
 - Read user info (orgs, repos) from 3rd party providers (TODO)

-## Architecture
+## Tech stack

-git-en-boite is written in typescript, and produces a [Docker image](https://hub.docker.com/repository/docker/smartbear/git-en-boite) every time the tests pass on the master branch.
+git-en-boite is written in Typescript, and produces a [Docker image](https://hub.docker.com/repository/docker/smartbear/git-en-boite) every time the tests pass on the master branch.

 It's separated into multiple NPM packages which are all contained inside this repo under `./packages`.